Every now and then the subject of pursuing certification on XML comes up from readers who find themselves pondering

 That said there are plenty of certifications that either focus on XML or include substantial XML coverage amidst their exam objectives and questions.
 On the XML focused front, the leading contenders are:

-- IBM Certified Solution Developer – XML and Related Technologies
+- The IBM Certified Solution Developer – XML and Related Technologies

 - The Altova Certified XMLSPY Engineer, or AXCE, credential.